 You’ll study a broad programme informed by an employers’ group and our Industrial Advisory Board, ensuring that we equip you with the skills you need in the modern engineering industry.

-A bachelor degree with a 2:1 (hons) in a relevant engineering, natural science or science-based subject.
+- A bachelor degree with a 2:1 (hons) in a relevant engineering, natural science or science-based subject.
 We may also consider applications from professionally qualified and experienced candidates.

-If a candidate has at least three years’ relevant environmental experience a bachelor degree with a 2:2 (hons) or graduates from non-related disciplines may be considered.
+- If a candidate has at least three years’ relevant environmental experience a bachelor degree with a 2:2 (hons) or graduates from non-related disciplines may be considered.

 - All applicants will need to have GCSE English Language at grade C or above, or an appropriate English language qualification.

 - Due to the competitive nature of this course, the Admissions team may take a variety of factors into account when assessing applications.
-Please read the admissions statement for further information.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.